ChrisMaire/ugui-color-palette/README.md

 See the demo scene ColorPaletteTest and PaletteSwitcher script for an example.

 To Do:
+ - Multiple color palettes per manager would be nice.
  - Add TextMesh Pro support!
 Currently this only supports things that inherits from UnityEngine.UI.Graphic (ie, Image and Text components).
  - Generate the ColorName enum from a list of strings elsewhere so it can be edited without using an IDE.
  - Editor-time color editing; currently this only really sets colors at run time, it'd be great to be able to use in-editor.